Retropaint/skelform_dev_docs/src/file_specs.md

 `.skf` files are simply zip files, and can be unzipped to reveal:

-- `armature.json` - JSON file containing all relevant data (bones, animations, etc)
+- `armature.json` - JSON file containing all armature data (bones, animations, etc)
 - `textures.png` - Texture atlas / sprite sheet
+- `editor.json` - (Editor only) JSON file containing data relevant to editors
+- `thumbnail.png` - (Editor only) preview image of the armature

 ## Table of Contents